sheldonhull/sheldonhull.hugo/content/notes/development/go/code-coverage.md

 ### Codecov

-Using codecov works great for Github repos.
+Codecov works great for Github repositories.

 ### Use gopherbadge